 Due to the volume of applicants, we cannot offer individual feedback, but we encourage you to email firstname.lastname@example.org with questions understanding that we may not be able to answer or specifically provide direction.How much does the residency award the National/International Artists?

 National/International Residents receive a $2,000 stipend paid out in thirds, and are provided off site housing on a need be basis.
 For any significant distances, or out of state travel, Indigo Arts Alliance will pay for any travel expenses required for your arrival/departure.
-We do not cover food or travel once in Portland.How much does the Maine/New England Resident receive for participating in the program?
+We do not cover food or travel once in Portland.How much does the Maine/North East Resident receive for participating in the program?

 Our facilities can accommodate most disciplines, including but limited to writing, music, painting, fiber/textiles, drawing, sculpture, and more.
 If our facilities cannot accommodate your project, we are able to partner with other local studios with specialized equipment who can assist in facilitating your work.Is there an education or professional requirement to be a resident?